wintonmj/StagingAppTesting/README.md

 ## Pre-recs:
 - You have the JDK (Java Development Kit) - Available here: https://www.oracle.com/java/technologies/javase-downloads.html
 - You have the Selenium Client & Java WebDriver Language Bindings - Available here https://www.selenium.dev/downloads/
-- You have a Java IDE like Eclipse - Available here: https://www.eclipse.org/downloads/
+- You have a Java IDE like Eclipse installed - Available here: https://www.eclipse.org/downloads/

 ## Running the project
-In your commandline, in a local directory of your choosing, run ```git init``` Followed by ``` git pull https://github.com/wintonmj/StagingAppTesting.git```
+1. In your commandline, in a local directory of your choosing, run the command ```git init```
+2. Run the command ``` git pull https://github.com/wintonmj/StagingAppTesting.git``` in the same directory

-Open the SeleniumTests project in Eclipse or IntelliJ.
+3. Open the SeleniumTests project in Eclipse or IntelliJ.

-Right click any of the Test.java files, and click on the option "Run as" then "JUnit" to run the tests for the applicable page
+4. Right click any of the Test.java files
+5. Click on the option "Run as" then "JUnit" to run the tests for the applicable page you would like tested

 ### Possible errors
 If you are getting import errors: